fruit-bat/pico-radiolib-core1262-hf/README.md

 This is some experimental work to see what can be achieved with [RadioLib](https://github.com/jgromes/RadioLib) on a Pico Pi wired to a [Waveshare Core1262-868M HF](https://www.waveshare.com/wiki/Core1262-868M) radio module.

+The [Waveshare Core1262-868M HF](https://www.waveshare.com/wiki/Core1262-868M) radio module is of interest as it contains a TCXO, which allows the stable transmission of long packets (>80 bytes).
+This project tests the transmission of 255 byte packets.

 The objective is a minimal setup to demonstrate transmission and reception.

 The project builds using the [PicoSDK](https://github.com/raspberrypi/pico-sdk).